-Aisling O’Driscoll is an Associate Investigator at CONNECT in University College Cork.
+Aisling O’Driscoll is a Funded Investigator at CONNECT in University College Cork.

 She holds a PhD (Vehicular Communication Systems) and a Master’s of Engineering by research (Passive Monitoring of VoIP QoS) undertaken in the Nimbus Centre at Cork Institute Technology (CIT) and a BSc in Software Development and Computer Networking as well as numerous industry certifications.
 Her current research interests are in communication protocols and network management for wireless networks with applications domains including vehicular networks and IoT.